Telluride Professional Ski Patrol Association

 What TPSPA is asking for?

 • TPSPA is attempting to fix a broken and out of date wage structure.
 We want to enhance the attraction and retention of this job.
 A starting wage here is $21.
-Solitude patrollers, for example, is making $24 an hour just to walk in the door.
+Solitude patrollers, for example, are making $24 an hour just to walk in the door.

 • TPSPA wants to improve our Special Team Compensation structure.
 To join a dangerous and heavily trained Special Team gets you an extra $0.50 an hour.
 This includes pulling the firing cord on a Military Howitzer, investigating a serious or life altering accident on the mountain, and other highly specialized roles.